 - Webinars: Access to specific Wine Victoria China Export Academy webinars that will help you identify and access distribution channels;

 - Q&A: Access to an online portal with a range of commonly asked questions and answers.

 Where is the Export Academy located and how long does it go for?

 The Export Academy program will be run in Victoria in a rage of locations that are accessible to each participant over a 12 month period.

-Download our Frequently Asked Questions document here.
+Download our Frequently Asked Questions document and our fact sheet below.

 Published in Strategy

 Tuesday, 28 May 2019 10:25